y2737924daohegua/corber/pages/android-setup.md

 export ANDROID_HOME=/Users/foo/Library/Android/sdk
 ```

-4. You will also need cradle installed.
+4. You will also need gradle installed.
 For Mac users, `brew install homebrew` is sufficient.
 Gradle can also be installed directly from the [gradle website](https://gradle.org/).

 5. Install Gradle -> [here](https://gradle.org/install/)
 - For Mac users, `brew install homebrew` is sufficient